 • K-NPR (Net Position Risk) - This k-factor is based on the rules for Market Risk for positions in equities, interest rate financial instruments, foreign exchange, and commodities in accordance with Regulation (EU) No. 575/2013 ("CRR").
 Therefore, K-NPR captures the Market Risk, which is defined as the risk that changes in market prices will affect the Company's income or the value of its holding of financial instruments.
 The Company's exposure to market risk at any point in time depends primarily on short-term market conditions and client activities during the trading day.
-The Company is exposed to Foreign Exchange risk, since it holds funds in foreign currencies for the settlement of trades.
-The Company's Foreign Exchange exposure arises from deposits kept in short term current bank accounts in the non-reporting currency (e.g., USD, GBP, CAD, DKK).
+The Company is exposed to FX risk, since it holds funds in foreign currencies for the settlement of trades.
+The Company's FX exposure arises from trade receivables and payables with clearing houses as well as deposits kept in short-term current bank accounts in the non-reporting currency (USD and GBP).
 The Company is not exposed directly to any instrument bearing interest rate on its on/off balance sheets items.
 Interest rate changes can affect indirectly the Foreign Exchange rates.
 Interest rate changes can also affect the interest changed on Company's bank accounts.